INTERNATIONAL PEACE ARCH

 Like many people on both sides of the border, we believe that recognizing the International Peace Arch on a postage stamp is long overdue.
 Specifically, we believe the Peace Arch should be featured on both U.S. and Canadian postage stamps to commemorate its one-hundredth anniversary.

-Consequently, the International Peace Arch Association has applied for the Peace Arch to be featured on a Joint Issue Postage Stamp in Canada and the USA.
+Consequently, in the fall of 2018, the International Peace Arch Association has applied for the Peace Arch to be featured on a Joint Issue Postage Stamp in Canada and the USA.

 To encourage the general public to join us in this quest, we've created infographics and educational materials for you to download and share.